-The Ph.D. in Forensic Criminology program is designed for students with an appropriate master's degree and significant years of field experience.
+The Ph.D. in Healthcare Informatics program is designed for students who hold an appropriate master's degree and have significant years of field experience.
 During the program, students will conduct original research in an approved area of study.
-Successful completion of the program culminates in the award of the Doctor of Philosophy (Ph.D.) in Forensic Criminology degree.
+Successful completion of the program culminates in the award of the Doctor of Philosophy (Ph.D.) degree in Healthcare Informatics.

-There are two options for completion of the Ph.D. in Forensic Criminology program.
+There are two options for completion of the Ph.D. in Healthcare Informatics program.
 First, under the dissertation option, the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student's Committee and the Ph.D.
 Review Board.
 Second, under the publication option, the student will produce, present, and defend their original doctoral research after receiving the required approvals from the student's Committee and the Ph.D.
 Review Board.
 The student must also publish three works of original research in a scholarly peer-reviewed journal(s).
 One of the three published works may be in a peer-reviewed conference proceeding.
-An Exegesis document and defense is also required with this option.
+An Exegesis document and defense are also required with this option.